gusper/gusper.github.io/content/blog/2025-08-31_remapping-copilot-key-on-your-keyboard.md

 ---
-title: "Remapping Copilot key to END key (and others)"
+title: "Remapping your keyboard's Copilot key to END key (and others)"
 date: 2025-08-31T11:32:51-07:00
 draft: false
 ---